 Fire extinguisher Sign Laws

-By establishing fire extinguisher laws, OSHA aims to maximize labor and other employees’ safety under work conditions.
-But we don’t get anything specific about signage laws from OSHA whatsoever.
+By establishing fire extinguisher standards and regulations, OSHA aims to maximize employee safety under work conditions.
+But there is nothing specific from OSHA whatsoever about what those signs need to look like or say.

 OSHA’s Standard number 1910.157 – Portable fire extinguishers enlists all laws concerning portable fire extinguishers.
 That is where all fire extinguisher sign protocols come from.